TiagoVentura/UMD_workshop_Rpackages/README.md

 - The R code where I show some review of functional programming and then how to write packages

 - The files for the presentation used during the workshop.
-The presentation is avaiables on my
+The presentation is avaiable on my
 [Rpubs](http://rpubs.com/Ventura_Tiago/umd_gsawork)